 Fibromyalgia (FMS) and Chronic Fatigue Syndrome (CFS) are debilitating to their sufferers.
-The two syndromes are closely related in terms of extreme fatigue and overlapping symptoms and a number of people are diagnosed with both.
-In FMS, muscle pain is greater than the fatigue and in CFS, lack of energy is greater than pain.
-FMS sufferers often report physical injury or emotional trauma in their history, whereas CFS sufferers often report the illness developing after a viral infection such as flu or glandular fever (mononucleosis).
+The two syndromes are closely related in regards to extreme fatigue and overlapping symptoms and a growing number of people diagnosed with both.
+In FMS, muscle pain is greater than the fatigue, and in CFS, lack of energy is more significant than pain.
+FMS sufferers often report a physical injury or emotional trauma in their history, whereas CFS sufferers often report the illness developing after a viral infection such as flu or glandular fever (mononucleosis).

-If you are pregnant or breastfeeding or suffer from diabetes, please seek advice from your healthcare consultant prior to commencing on D-Ribose.
+If you are pregnant or breastfeeding or suffer from diabetes, please seek advice from your healthcare consultant before commencing on D-Ribose.

 Teitelbaum, J., Johnson, C. and Cyr, J. (2006).
 The Use of D-Ribose in Chronic Fatigue Syndrome and Fibromyalgia: A Pilot Study.
 The Journal of Alternative and Complementary Medicine, 12(9), pp.857-862.

 Teitelbaum, J. (2012).
 Treatment of Chronic Fatigue Syndrome and Fibromyalgia with D-Ribose™ An Open-label, Multicenter Study.
 The Open Pain Journal, 5(1), pp.32-37.

 Sweet Cures ’ Anna talks about her battle with cystitis.
 Read More